 A Final Note

 If you feel you have trouble falling asleep due to worry, stress or depression; as well as relaxation techniques I feel it is worth addressing those negative thoughts or 'many' thoughts as it may be.
 Much of what I have talked about in this article is teaching the body to sleep but sometimes a lot of the time it’s teaching the mind.
-If this is something you feel you need further help with, it's worth talking to your doctor to see if there's anything they can recommend.
+If this is something you feel you need further help with, it's worth talking to your GP to see if there's anything they can recommend.

 1. Green, G. (2008).
 Insomniac - A fascinating exploration of insomnia for sufferers and practitioners.
 Piatkus Books.